 internet and at your public library to help you learn about the traits,

-temperaments, and characteristics of various pure-bred dogs, such as the
+temperaments, and characteristics of various pure-bred dogs.
+For basic

-genetic traits and colors are NOT desirable; beware of "breeders"
+traits and colors are NOT desirable; beware of "breeders" offering

-offering "rare" colors.
-In some cases, color is linked to a genetic
+"rare" colors.
+In some cases, color is linked to a genetic trait such

-trait such as deafness (many all-white and some merle dogs, for example).
-A
+as deafness (many all-white and some merle dogs, for example).
+A responsible

-responsible breeder will tell you upfront any "faults" inherent in
+breeder will tell you upfront any "faults" inherent in the puppy you

-the puppy you are buying, and why that puppy isn't considered "show
+are buying, and why that puppy isn't considered "show quality."

 DO RESEARCH THE COSTS OF